-The hoc interpreter has served as the general I/O module in many kinds of applications, and as such is directly executed under many different names, but we will confine our attention to its use in NEURON.
+The hoc interpreter has served as the general input/output module in many kinds of applications, and as such is directly executed under many different names, but we will confine our attention to its use in NEURON.
 The simplest interface between hoc and domain-specific problems consists of a set of functions and variables that are callable from hoc.
 This was the level of implementation of the the original CABLE program (NEURON version 1).
 NEURON version 2 broke from this style by introducing neuron-specific syntax into the interpreter itself.
-This allowed users to specify cellular properties at a level of discourse more appropriate to neurons, and helped relieve the confusion and reduce the mental energy required to constantly shift between high level neural concepts and their low level representation on the computer.
-NEURON version 3 added object syntax that allows much better structuring of the conceptual pieces that are assembled in building a simulation.
+This allowed users to specify cellular properties at a level of discourse more appropriate to neurons, and helped relieve the confusion and reduce the mental energy required to constantly shift between high level neural concepts and their low level representation in the computer.
+NEURON version 3 added object syntax to allow much better structuring of the conceptual pieces that must be assembled in order to build and use a model.

-Installing NEURON under UNIX or Linux results in the construction of several programs, but the principal one that we are concerned with in this book is nrniv.
-Located in nrn/i686/bin, this is the main executable, and it contains the hoc interpreter with all of its extensions.
-Under Linux, nrniv can add new mechanisms by dynamically loading shared objects that have been compiled from model description files (see Adding new mechanisms below; also see Chapter 9).
-For example, the demonstration program that comes with NEURON is started by executing neurondemo, which is actually a shell script that starts nrniv with a command line that makes it load a shared objects are not used, so nrniv is a self-contained file, and neurondemo is a complete duplicate of everything in nrniv plus the extra mechanisms needed by the demonstration.
+Installing NEURON under UNIX or Linux results in the construction of several programs, but the principal one that we are concerned with in this book is nrniv, which is located in nrn/i686/bin.
+This is the main executable, which contains the hoc interpreter with all of its extensions.
+Since the bulk of the code needed by NEURON is in shared libraries, nrniv and the various "special" executables created by nrnivmodl (see Adding new mechanisms to the interpreter below) are very small.

+Under Linux, nrniv can add new mechanisms and functions to hoc by dynamically loading shared objects that have been compiled from model description files (see Adding new mechanisms to the interpreter; also see Chapter 9).
+For example, the demonstration program that comes with NEURON is started by executing neurondemo.
+This is actually a shell script that starts nrniv with a command line that makes it load a shared object that contains additional biophysical mechanisms.
+Under non-Linux UNIX there is great variation in how, or even if it is possible, to dynamically load shared objects.
+Therefore in those environments neurondemo is a complete duplicate of nrniv plus the extra mechanisms needed by the demonstration.